emrahsariboz/DataStructuresWithCpp/README.md

 ## Purpose

-I wrote implementations of these data structures to better understand how data structures are working.
+I wrote implementation of these data structures to better understand how data structures are working.
 Its one of the must learned topic to become "good" software engineer.